-Plante Moran Cresa, "real estate department for hire," fits Gentherm's changing real estate needs
+Plante Moran Realpoint, "real estate department for hire," fits Gentherm's changing real estate needs

-Plante Moran Cresa offers services to fit any clients’ needs, acting as a “real estate department for hire” for transactions large and small.
+Plante Moran Realpoint offers services to fit any clients’ needs, acting as a “real estate department for hire” for transactions large and small.

-In the case of long-time client Gentherm, Plante Moran Cresa’s services have grown from a single transaction that involved identifying and securing a lease for Gentherm’s Northville headquarters to the selection, purchase, and build-out of several facilities to support Gentherm’s growth across the nation.
+In the case of long-time client Gentherm, Plante Moran Realpoint (PMR), formerly Plante Moran Cresa, services have grown from a single transaction that involved identifying and securing a lease for Gentherm’s Northville headquarters to the selection, purchase, and build-out of several facilities to support Gentherm’s growth across the nation.